Sbrussee/PathBench-MIL/README.md

 ./run_pathbench.sh
 ```

-Note that this script can set your huggingface token for gated models and the configuration file as well as the name of the virtual environment can be changed:
+Note that this script sets the configuration file as well as the name of the virtual environment, which can be changed:
 ```bash
 #If virtual environment does not exist, construct one using pip
 if [ ! -d "pathbench_env" ]; then